Affiliate links on Android Authority may earn us a commission. Learn more.

 The photo samples in this review have been compressed.
 You can check out the full-resolution camera samples in this Google Drive folder.

 I should also note that throughout the review process, the Pixel 5a gave me a “Device is too hot” notice when shooting photos outside.
 This happened four times in the week I tested the phone, and it usually showed up in the first few minutes of shooting photos.
 As far as I know, this has not affected performance in any noticeable way.
-Regardless, we’ve notified Google of this potential issue and will update when we hear back.

 - Be sure to check out our dedicated article on the Snapdragon 765G for more of an idea of how the chipset has aged over time.